ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 When CWTs are used as access tokens, EDHOC\_Information MUST be transported in the "edhoc\_info" claim, defined in {{iana-token-cwt-claims}}.

 Since the access token does not contain secret information, only its integrity and source authentication are strictly necessary to ensure.
-Therefore, AS can protect the access token with either of the means discussed in {{Section 6.1 of I-D.ietf-ace-oauth-authz}}.
+Therefore, AS can protect the access token with either of the means discussed in {{Section 6.1 of RFC9200}}.
 Nevertheless, when using this profile, it is RECOMMENDED that the access token is a CBOR web token (CWT) protected with COSE_Encrypt/COSE_Encrypt0 as specified in {{RFC8392}}.

 {{fig-token-response}} shows an example of an AS response.
 The "rs_cnf" parameter specifies the authentication credential of RS, as an X.509 certificate transported by value in the "x5chain" field.
 The access token and the authentication credential of RS have been truncated for readability.